SteinPanyu/IndependentReproducibility/README.md

 ## Acknowledgments

-- K-EmoPhone Dataset (Kim et al., 2023) for providing the data used in this project.
+- K-EmoPhone Dataset (Kang et al., 2023) for providing the data used in this project.
 - scikit-learn and pandas libraries for data processing and model building.